Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Conclusions

 \section{Conclusions}

-In this work, we propose a distributional optimization framework for the dual problem of regularized empirical risk minimization.
-Our theoretical results show linear convergence for both the dual problem and the corresponding primal problem for a variety class of problems under conditions weaker than strong convexity for the dual problem.
+In this work, we proposed a distributed optimization framework for the dual problem of regularized empirical risk minimization.
+Our theoretical results show linear convergence for both the dual problem and the corresponding primal problem for a variety class of popular problems whose dual problem is non-strongly convex.
+Our analysis further shows that when the sub-problem can serve as a preconditioner to improve the problem condition, much better convergence speed can be expected.
 Our approach is most powerful when it is difficult to directly solve the primal problem.
-Experimental results show that our method outperforms state-of-the-art distributed dual approaches for regularized empirical risk minimization, and is competitive to cutting-edge distributed primal methods when they are feasible.
+Experimental results show that our method outperforms state-of-the-art distributed dual approaches for regularized empirical risk minimization, and is competitive to cutting-edge distributed primal methods when those primal methods are feasible.

+\paragraph{Acknowledgement.} The authors would like to thank the action editor and the anonymous reviewers for their valuable comments and Dan Roth, Shyam Upadhyay, Chih-Jen Lin, Cho-Jui Hsieh, Martin Jaggi, and Shai Shalev-Shwartz for their feedback and suggestions on the early version of this paper.
+This work was supported in part by NSF Grant IIS-1760523.